Updated June 16, 2023

 docker run --it --rm ubuntu sh

-- In the above snapshot, we can see that there is no container running before and after the creation of the ‘ubuntu’ container because once we exit from the container, it is removed.
-We can use it for testing the connection between two containers using the ping command directly in the command line.
+- We can use it for testing the connection between two containers using the ping command directly in the command line.

 - The ‘docker run’ is a short command to run a container as compared to the ‘docker container run’ command.

 - It has a lot of options to configure the containers as per our requirements.